 Again, ideally iron levels should be below 0.3 ppm (or mg/l) and manganese levels should be below 0.05 ppm (or mg/l).

-How to Treat an Iron and/or Manganese Problem in your Water
+Iron and/or Manganese Water Treatment

 There are a variety of methods available to treat iron and manganese problems.
 The most effective means in most circumstances is oxidation / filtration.
 This method is best employed where the combined concentration of iron and manganese is less than 10 mg/l, although higher levels can be treated under the right operating conditions.
 Common oxidizing agents include chlorine, hydrogen peroxide, and air, including dissolved oxygen found in or added to the water to be treated.
 Essentially, the oxidizing agent causes rapid oxidation or "rusting" of the dissolved iron and manganese causing it to precipitate out of the water and turn into a solid particle.
 The particle is then mechanically filtered out of the water.
 We generally recommend air as an oxidizing agent because it does not add any unhealthy chemicals to your water (unlike chlorine, for example).
 A catalyst media such as Birm, Filox, or Iron Rival Light can be used to enhance the oxidation process.
 Most iron filters use a treatment tank similar to a water softener that contains the catalyst and filtration media.
 The system is controlled by an electronic valve that regulates a periodic backwash process.
 Alternatively, where iron levels are below 5ppm (mg/l), we offer a unique cartridge-style iron filter which offers a very economical price, excellent performance, and more convenience (no backwashing or media-regeneration required!).

 We recommend the following water treatment systems for the removal of iron and manganese:

 - Cartridge-based Iron Filter (for low iron concentrations where pH is 7.0 or greater)